Getting your cat to the vet can be very tricky for even the most cunning cat owners!

 If you are worried about your cat being too stressed, you can give kitty some anxiety-combating medication.
 Try talking with your vet ahead of time about skipping the waiting area and going straight into a private room.
 Avoiding other animals will keep your cat a lot calmer.

 If you are at the vet’s office, and your cat just can not handle all the stress, and it seems like your cat will not be able to make it through the examination, I would discuss with your vet the option of sedating your cat, if they deem it necessary.
 This step might seem scary, but it is probably the best option for everybody.
+Look at this article for more ideas on making the vet trip easier for both you and your cat.

 I know that taking your cat to the vet can be a hard process, but by following some of the techniques I listed above, you can make the best of a challenging situation.